Did you happen to record Monty Python’s Flying Circus when it was shown on PBS back in the 1970s?

 At three and a half hours, the film demanded severe editing.
 Almost every supporting actor lost his or her major speech.
 Those that remained were extensively rewritten for the English-language version by novelist Anthony Burgess.
 Some sequences disappeared altogether, including Chesty Morgan’s entire rôle as the maid Barbarina, and an Arabian Nights idyll in which Casanova is brought by gondola to a Venetian seraglio, watched by adoring harem girls, then enjoys a homosexual dalliance with a beautiful black man.
 Casanova admits to a few homosexual acts in the memoirs but Fellini, typically, believed that the great lover’s compulsive womanising was, in part at least, a flight from homosexuality.
 ‘You do not know women and you do not know yourself,’ Casanova is lectured in the original screenplay.
 ‘You do not pursue women; you flee them.
 Loving that many means that what you are seeking is probably a man.’
 The speech, like the homosexual encounter in the harem, was cut.

-Considering that Chesty Morgan is prominently mentioned in the opening credits, it is reasonable to assume that at some time her scenes were included in a release print of the film.
+That’s terribly exaggerated.
+Major speeches were not deleted.
+I have read three drafts of the script, and yes, there were changes.
+Voltaire was never shot, replaced by the scene with the worms.
+The party scene was radically rewritten, and we can see the blond couple who were cast for the original script became mere extras in the shooting.
+The scene with Casanova’s daughter was never shot, but the woman cast for the part appears at a dinner scene.
+Chesty Morgan was deleted in the editing, the scene in which Casanova’s carriage nearly crashes into his brother is severely shortened, and the black guy on the gondola was entirely deleted.
+That was it.
+It is reasonable to assume that the rough cut was indeed three and a half hours.
+Considering that Chesty Morgan is prominently mentioned in the opening credits, it is reasonable to assume that at an early time her scenes were included in a finished print of the film.
 Interestingly, a documentary called I’m a Born Liar includes an excerpt from an interview with Donald Sutherland, who talks about one of the above-mentioned scenes from Casanova in which, on a raft, Casanova makes love with a man.
 A clip is shown.
 As for Chesty Morgan, a supplementary disc in the Italian Fellini DVD box set includes a mute clip from her scene.
 I’m sure there’s plenty more buried in the studio vaults.
 We need to rescue this footage.

 Charlotte Chandler, in her book I, Fellini, states that the film is 2 hours and 50 minutes long.
 Other sources state that the original Italian release was about 2 hours and 46 minutes long.
-By the time the film got to the US it was merely 2 hours and 35 minutes long.
-The longer versions apparently had a narrative framing device that revealed the entire film was a dream.
-Only the smallest vestige of that remains in the short version, a vestige so small that its meaning is altered.
+By the time the film got into general release it was merely 2 hours and 35 minutes long, or 2 hours 28 minutes at video speed.

 Baxter again: